 After Tuesday’s 15 hour day, we were back at it first thing Wednesday morning to volunteer at the Village at 7:30am.
 Remember, these are college spring breakers in Florida… By this time of the trip, everyone’s feeling quite comfortable at GKTW, and quickly headed to their stations in the Gingerbread House and the Castle of Miracles.
 Afterwards, we took an excursion to see some of the local Florida wildlife.

 Gatorland is one of the original Kissimmee, FL roadside attractions, established in 1949 – long before there was ever a Walt Disney World.
 Home to 100’s of alligators of all sizes, and fully embracing its kitschy charm.
 The students definitely won’t see this in Western New York.
+Click here for more photos and details on our visit to Gatorland.

 Following our spending a few hours at Gatorland, it was back to Give Kids The World for our evening volunteer shifts with the wish families stationed all around the Village.